d1ln/sendseo/README.md

 - No API keys required.
 - No network calls.
 - Playwright is disabled automatically.
-- Perfect for interviews and offline demos.
+- Just a minimal demo.

 ### 🤖 Real LLM Mode (yolo)